 Do you need help in overcoming your geographical disadvantage?

 Possibly.
-Private college counselors at Great College Advice tend to work with a lot of students in states (and cities and countries) from which the competition to enter the most selective schools is most keen.
+The team at Great College Advice tends to work with a lot of students in states (and cities and countries) from which the competition to enter the most selective schools is most keen.

 However, we also work with students from places that would seem more geographically advantaged in the process, like Wyoming, Alaska, or Alabama, as they strive to enter selective universities.